tolagenius1123/functions/README.md

 ```
 A function will start with the function keyword.
 This tells whatever is running your program that what follows is a function and to treat it as such.
 After that comes the name of the function.
 We like to give functions names that describe what they do.
-Then comes an open and a close parenthesis.
+Then comes an open and a close parenthesis which usually takes in a parameter but not in all cases, we will discuss this later in details.
 And finally, open and close brackets.
 In between these brackets is where all of our function code will go.

 ### Function Declaration
 To create a function we can use a function declaration.